OctopusDeploy/blog/blog/2021-03/deploy-to-rancher-with-octopus/index.md

 ## Register for the webinar

-On Wednesday 24th March, we're running a webinar **Deploying to a Rancher managed Kubernetes cluster with Octopus**.
+On Wednesday 24th March, we're running a webinar [Deploying to a Rancher managed Kubernetes cluster with Octopus](https://octopus.zoom.us/webinar/register/2516158860964/WN_JiJmlUhHQsePnDl6nuOiXQ).
 The webinar will go into more detail and provide practical demonstrations.

 Learn more or register for the [webinar](https://octopus.zoom.us/webinar/register/2516158860964/WN_JiJmlUhHQsePnDl6nuOiXQ).